patricebechard/rasa/docs/core/fallback-actions.rst

 Requirements
 ^^^^^^^^^^^^

-* Please add the :ref:`rule-policy` to your policy configuration before using the ``Two-Stage-Fallback``
+* Add the :ref:`rule-policy` to your policy configuration before using the ``Two-Stage-Fallback``
-* Before using the ``Two-Stage-Fallback`` you have to make sure to add the ``out_of_scope`` intent to your :ref:`domain<domains>`.
+* Before using the ``Two-Stage-Fallback``, make sure to add the ``out_of_scope`` intent to your :ref:`domain<domains>`.
   When users send messages with
-  an intent ``out_of_scope`` during the fallback (e.g. by pressing a button), Rasa Open Source will know that the users denied the given intent suggestions.
+  the intent ``out_of_scope`` during the fallback (e.g. by pressing a button), Rasa Open Source will know that the users denied the given intent suggestions.

 Usage
 ^^^^^

-- If a NLU prediction has a low confidence score, the user is asked to affirm the classification of the intent.
+- If an NLU prediction has a low confidence score, the user is asked to affirm the classification of the intent.
 (Default action:
   ``action_default_ask_affirmation``)